 Take a note of the following business benefits of an IVR system-

 Companies need to implement intelligent call routing to the best-qualified agent to ensure the customer’s query is resolved at the earliest.
 Do not make your customers wait on the IVR, rather design your IVR flow in a smart manner to minimize customer wait time by expediting the query resolution.

 The primary purpose of an IVR is to ensure that customers are attended to even if the human agents are not available due to time constraints.
 Smart IVR systems let you play a pre-recorded message on off-days to allow self-service for the customers.

 A smart IVR system facilitates designing effective IVR workflows to streamline the calls to enable seamless customer support and reduce customer waiting time to a great extent keeping in mind the call center resource availability.

 Handle Multilevel IVR

 An intelligent IVR system is one that allows multi-level flow in the IVR.
-Using multiple pre-recorded messages companies can ensure the customer is routed to the right agent for specific product or process related queries without any need for human assistance.
+Using multiple pre-recorded messages companies can ensure the customer is routed to the right agent for a specific product or process-related queries without any need for human assistance.